 Redbridge’s maritime connections were further weakened in 1880 when the LSWR acquired Redbridge Wharf and adjacent land in order to construct their Permanent Way Works and the wharf area was extended.
 Timber for railway sleepers was brought in by boat whilst wooden sleepers were still in use.
 The works finally closed in 1989.
 Part of the wharf is now a public park only accessible via the Redbridge Station footbridge.

-Although a bit simplified, a good idea of the appearance of Redbridge Wharf in about 1967 can be gained from a model railway layout constructed by Winchester Railway Modellers.
+Although a bit simplified, a very good idea of the appearance of Redbridge Wharf in about 1967 can be gained from an award-winning model railway layout, named Redbridge Wharf, constructed by Winchester Railway Modellers.
 This can be viewed on their website.